kaustubhbal/AWS/EBS.md

 1. General Purpose SSD (gp2 and gp3)

     gp2 Volumes:
     - Key Characteristics:
       - Baseline Performance: 3 IOPS per GB, up to 16,000 IOPS.
       - Burst Performance: Smaller volumes can burst up to 3,000 IOPS based on burst credits.
       - Throughput: Up to 250 MB/s.
     - Use Cases:
       - Boot volumes for EC2 instances.
       - Small to medium-sized databases.
       - Development and test environments.
       - General-purpose workloads that need a balance of price and performance.

 gp3 Volumes:
     - Key Characteristics:
       - IOPS: Provision up to 16,000 IOPS.
       - Throughput: Provision up to 1,000 MB/s.
       - Cost: Lower cost per GB compared to gp2 and allows independent provisioning of IOPS and throughput.
     - Use Cases:
       - General-purpose workloads that require higher performance than gp2.
       - Large databases.
       - Enterprise applications with higher performance requirements.
       - Applications needing predictable performance at a lower cost.

 2. Provisioned IOPS SSD (io1 and io2)

     io1 Volumes:
     - Key Characteristics:
       - IOPS: Up to 64,000 IOPS for Nitro-based instances and up to 32,000 IOPS for other instances.
       - Throughput: Up to 1,000 MB/s.
     - Use Cases:
       - High-performance relational databases (e.g., MySQL, PostgreSQL).
       - NoSQL databases (e.g., Cassandra, MongoDB).
       - Large-scale transactional systems.
       - Applications requiring sustained IOPS performance.

 io2 Volumes:
     - Key Characteristics:
       - IOPS: Up to 64,000 IOPS.
       - Throughput: Up to 1,000 MB/s.
       - Durability: 99.999% durability, making it 100 times more durable than io1.
     - Use Cases:
       - Mission-critical databases (e.g., Oracle, SAP HANA).
       - Enterprise applications with stringent performance and durability requirements.
       - Applications needing highly consistent IOPS performance.
       - Transactional systems requiring high availability.

 3. Throughput Optimized HDD (st1)

     Throughput Optimized HDD (st1):
     - Key Characteristics:
       - Throughput: 40 MB/s per TB, up to 500 MB/s.
       - Burst Throughput: Up to 250 MB/s per TB.
       - Cost: Lower cost per GB compared to SSDs.
     - Use Cases:
       - Big data analytics.
       - Data warehousing.
       - Log processing.
       - Streaming workloads.
       - Applications with large, sequential data access patterns.

 4. Cold HDD (sc1)

-Cold HDD (sc1):
     - Key Characteristics:
       - Throughput: 12 MB/s per TB, up to 250 MB/s.
       - Burst Throughput: Up to 80 MB/s per TB.
       - Cost: Lowest cost per GB among EBS volumes.
     - Use Cases:
       - Infrequently accessed data.
       - Archival storage.
       - Backup solutions.
       - Data that is rarely updated but needs to be retained.

 5. Magnetic Volumes (Standard)

-Magnetic Volumes (Standard):
     - Key Characteristics:
       - IOPS: 40-200 IOPS.
       - Throughput: Performance varies.
       - Cost: Low-cost storage option.
     - Use Cases:
       - Legacy systems.
       - Low-cost storage needs where performance is not critical.
       - Archival data.
       - Scenarios with minimal performance requirements.

  EBS Volume Management :

 Terminology
     - Partition: A logical division of a storage device, such as an EBS volume, that can be formatted with a file system and mounted.
     - Mount Point: A directory in the file system where a partition or volume is attached for access.
     - File System: A method for organizing and storing files on a partition (e.g., ext4, xfs).
     - UUID (Universally Unique Identifier): A unique identifier assigned to storage devices and partitions, used for consistent mounting.
     - `/etc/fstab`: A configuration file in Unix-like operating systems that defines how disk partitions and other file systems should be mounted.

 After attaching an EBS volume to an EC2 instance, you typically need to create a file system, create partitions, mount the partitions, and ensure they mount automatically on reboot.
 Here are detailed notes on these processes.